-Mayor Rahm Emanuel announced on Monday, January 23, 2014 at the 2014 NEXT Library Conference that the Chicago Public Library (C.P.L.) was awarded a grant of $400,000 by the John S. and James L. Knight Foundation on Monday for the C.P.L.’s “Internet to Go” program.
-The C.P.L. is one of nineteen winners out of 700 Cities that applied to the Knight News Challenge.
+Mayor Rahm Emanuel announced on Monday, June 23, 2014 at the 2014 NEXT Library Conference that the Chicago Public Library (C.P.L.) was awarded a grant of $400,000 by the John S. and James L. Knight Foundation on Monday for the C.P.L.’s “Internet to Go” program.
+The C.P.L. is one of nineteen winners out of 700 cities that applied to the Knight News Challenge.

 According to the Mayor’s Office, “the challenge sought breakthrough ideas that strengthen the Internet for freedom of expression and innovation.”
 The C.P.L. is already the largest provider of free Internet access through its eighty locations in Chicago.
 “The Internet to Go program will now help to further bridge the digital divide by providing take home Internet access and digital training for people in digitally-underserved areas of the city.”

 “From day one we have worked to increase internet connectivity and knowledge for our residents, because today’s digital skills are 21st century workforce skills,” said Mayor Rahm Emanuel.
 “I thank the Knight Foundation for their support, because with this funding the Chicago Public Library will now be able provide free, easy-to-take home, high-speed Internet access that will serve as a game-changer for children and adults across Chicago, but especially in communities that have traditionally been underserved.”

 The Mayor’s Office stated, “The $400,000 grant made through the Chicago Public Library Foundation will allow Library patrons to check out Wi-Fi hotspot devices for up to three weeks at a time, beginning first in six neighborhood branches where digital access is particularly low.
 The Library will also offer digital literacy and skills coaching as a part of the Internet to Go program.
 For those without computers, Library will experiment with a laptop lending program.”